-Along with a team of the technicians, composers, and producers at Antfood, I programmed several features of the device and produced segments of the track itself.
-"Cotton Candy Theremin" premiered at New York's Red Bull Space in July 2015, was featured in Panorama Music Festival's "The Lab" in July 2016.
+A team of technicians, composers, and producers at the creative audio studio Antfood, both composed the music and developed a custom-built interface that allowed visitors to dynamically control the track.
+"Cotton Candy Theremin" premiered at New York's Red Bull Space as a part of The New Museum's NEW INC incubator in July 2015.
+It was additionally featured in Panorama Music Festival's "The Lab" in July 2016.

 The audio controls are programmed in Max, which interpret hand motion via ten sensors surrounding the machine.
-The Max program translates and scales OSC data (over UDP) into specific audio controls in Ableton, such as pitch, beat repeat, and sample triggers.
+The Max program translates and scales OSC data (via UDP) to specific audio controls in Ableton Live, including frequency modulation, beat repeat, and "one-shot" sample triggers.

 Reality TV (2016)